Revisiting Buchdahl transformations: New static and rotating black holes in vacuum, double copy, and hairy extensions: Extending Buchdahl theorem in Einstein-Scalar theory

 \section{Extending Buchdahl theorem in Einstein-Scalar theory}

 Let us now shift our focus to the Buchdahl theorem of the second kind \eqref{Buchdahl2}, which pertains to the Einstein-Scalar system in four dimensions \cite{Buchdahl:1959nk}.
 This theorem follows a similar line of argumentation as observed in the vacuum case.
 Initially, it is noted that due to the specific characteristics of the scalar field, the transformation fails to dress Minkowski spacetime with a nontrivial scalar field.
-Conversely, by employing the Schwarzschild black hole as an initial configuration and employing (as usual) the transformation along the timelike Killing vector $\partial_t$, the theorem yields what is commonly referred to as the FJNW black hole \cite{Fisher:1948yn, Janis:1968zz, Janis:1969ivo}.
-Various facets of this geometry have been studied \cite{Abdolrahimi:2009dc}, including its extension to higher dimensions within the Kaluza-Klein framework \cite{Lu:1995yn, Lu:1995sh, Bogush:2022qxl}.
+Conversely, by employing the Schwarzschild black hole as an initial configuration and employing (as usual) the transformation along the timelike Killing vector $\partial_t$, the theorem yields what is commonly referred to as the FJNW black hole \cite{Fisher:1948yn, Janis:1968zz, Janis:1969ivo}.\footnote{A three-parameter extension of the FJNW solution, including a rotating generalization, have been reported in \cite{Azizallahi:2023rrv, Mirza:2023mnm}.
+The static solution presented in \cite{Azizallahi:2023rrv} can be derived by the application of the Buchdahl theorem utilizing the Zipoy-Voorhees metric as a seed.} Various facets of this geometry have been studied \cite{Abdolrahimi:2009dc}, including its extension to higher dimensions within the Kaluza-Klein framework \cite{Lu:1995yn, Lu:1995sh, Bogush:2022qxl}.
 This, as elucidated in the subsequent section, furnishes an intriguing framework for applying a geometrical understanding of such solutions.

 The FJNW spacetime is recognized for containing a curvature singularity precisely coinciding with the location of the would-be horizon at $r_h=2M$.
 Notably, irrespective of the parameter $\beta$ value, it yields Minkowski spacetime in the limit where the mass approaches zero.
 The presence of a naked singularity stems from the divergence of the associated energy-momentum tensor at $r_h=2M$, primarily attributed to the logarithmic behavior exhibited by the scalar field profile.
 However, it has been demonstrated that upon a frame transformation, specifically to a scalar theory characterized by a conformal coupling with the curvature, the divergence in the scalar field profile does not necessarily manifest as a divergence in the energy-momentum tensor.
 Consequently, the geometry remains free from naked singularities \cite{Bekenstein:1974sf}.
 For a specific choice of the hair parameter, $\beta=1/2$, this formulation reproduces the renowned BBMB solution \cite{Bocharova:1970skc,Bekenstein:1974sf}.